 GeneCards Summary for KIF13A Gene

 KIF13A (Kinesin Family Member 13A) is a Protein Coding gene.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Protein folding.
-GO annotations related to this gene include microtubule binding and microtubule motor activity.
+Among its related pathways are Transport to the Golgi and subsequent modification and Protein folding.
+GO annotations related to this gene include ATPase activity and microtubule motor activity.
 An important paralog of this gene is KIF14.

 UniProtKB/Swiss-Prot for KIF13A Gene

 Plus end-directed microtubule-dependent motor protein involved in intracellular transport and regulating various processes such as mannose-6-phosphate receptor (M6PR) transport to the plasma membrane, endosomal sorting during melanosome biogenesis and cytokinesis.
 Mediates the transport of M6PR-containing vesicles from trans-Golgi network to the plasma membrane via direct interaction with the AP-1 complex.
 During melanosome maturation, required for delivering melanogenic enzymes from recycling endosomes to nascent melanosomes by creating peripheral recycling endosomal subdomains in melanocytes.
 Also required for the abcission step in cytokinesis: mediates translocation of ZFYVE26, and possibly TTC19, to the midbody during cytokinesis.